Frequently Asked Questions

 db

-), Redwood's logger, and our configuredtwilioClient
+), Redwood's logger, and your configuredtwilioClient

 andtwilioPhoneNumber

-) and the specific function name (twilioCallback
+) and your specific function name (twilioCallback

 ,from